Composite polaron formed on surface of two-dimensional lattice system in weak coupling regime: Conclusion

 The dimensionless electron-phonon coupling in GW calculation\cite{Attaccalite C} is slightly different from that in the Peierls (Su-Schrieffer-Heeger) model\cite{Marchand D J J}.
 The most direct evidence is that the electron-phonon coupling matrix element is independent of the electron momentum $p$ in the former one as applied in Refs.\cite{Zhang S,Wu F}, while the $p$-dependence may emerges for the later one after the Fourier transform of interaction vertex.

 Through the density plot of spectral function. we found that the polaronic effect induced modes are damped in the regions of $p-\omega$ space where the imaginary part of self-energy is large.
-We also found that, for small $q'$, the effect electron-phonon couping leads to a linear dispersion in the large momentum stable region (see Fig.3).
+We also found that, for small $q'$, the effect electron-phonon couping leads to a linear dispersion in the large-impurity momentum (stable) region (see Fig.3).
 In the absence of umklapp scattering, this dampling dynamics can be well described by the Landau-Fermi liquid theory (for free impurity).
-That inspires us that, for topological insulator systems, the topologically protected umklapp-free plasmon-polaron mode\cite{Shvonski A,Jia X} can emerges and then leads to band dispersion which is gapless in the middle point of BZ edge---the $M$ point.
-We can certainly know that such situation corresponds to the antiadiabatic limit, and can also be observed in the optical honeycomb lattice in the presence of strong interatomic interaction\cite{Chen Z}.
+This inspires us that, for topological insulator systems, the topologically protected umklapp-free plasmon-polaron mode\cite{Shvonski A,Jia X} can emerges and then leads to the band dispersion which is gapless in the middle point of BZ edge---the $M$ point.
+We can certainly know that such situation corresponds to the antiadiabatic limit which with strong (short-ranged) interaction in the $K$-point, and can also be observed in the optical honeycomb lattice in the presence of strong interatomic interaction\cite{Chen Z}.
+Furthermore, GW calculation (with dynamically screened Coulomb potential) shows that the band gap in $M$-point varies with the doping level: when the doping level is made away from zero through the gate voltage (no matter $n$-type or $p$-type), accompanied by the increasing short-range (Hubbard-type) electron-electron interaction and decreasing deformation potential\cite{Attaccalite C} (due to the competitive effect between electron-phonon coupling and electron-electron Coulomb repulsion), the gap in $M$-point decreases.
+In the other hand, the above mentioned umklapp-free mode provides another way to realize such nonadiabatic dynamics, even when the fermi wave vector is much smaller than phonon one ${\bf q}'$.
+It relys on the low energy helical character of the topological state, that is, within the first Brillouin zone, for strong enough electron-phonon coupling with $p\ll q'$, we have ${\bf p}+{\bf q}'\approx {\bf q}'$, and the overlap factor $\langle f_{{\bf q}'-{\bf G}}|f_{{\bf q}'}\rangle\rightarrow 0$.
+This is indeed an nonadiabatic limit since $E_{M} \ll \Omega_{ph}^{0}(q')=\beta q'$ where $E_{M}$ is the absolute value of energy of the lowest conduction band at $M$-point (note that here $\Omega_{ph}^{0}(q')$ of the $\alpha$-mode\cite{Jia X,Zhang S} keeps increasing linearly even when it passes the $M$-point or $K$-point\cite{Jia X} which is compeletely different to the normal monoatomic 2D honeycomb lattices\cite{Ge X J}).
+Also, $p\ll q'$ shows that the impurity moves slowly and the phonons can respond instantaneously to it\cite{Zhang S}.
+The nonadiabaticity can also be seen from the band structure of the helical edge states\cite{Michiardi M}.